 Mediation is a great way to come to terms for a custody agreement instead of child custody lawsuits.
 The process of mediation works when the two parties, most of the time both parents in child custody situations, agree to sit down with a neutral third-party mediator.
 The mediator's job is to invoke discussion between the two parties and help them come to some middle ground on which to settle.

 There are some great advantages to using mediation over litigation.
 First and foremost, it is a lot cheaper.
 Mediation often does not require either side to bring an attorney with, not does it require witnesses or other court time.
 This can save lots of money on both sides.
 Second, mediation by itself improves communication between the two disputing parties.
 By opening an honest discussion, many times problems can be resolve and the child will benefit the most by having both parents thinking along the same lines.
 Lastly, mediation is much faster than litigation.
 Litigation can often run for several months of court time, during which the fate of your child's upbringing causes you considerable stress.
 Mediation, on the other hand, often ends in settlement in as little as ten hours of discussion spread over two weeks.

 Your local bar association should be able to point you to a local, experienced family law mediation clinic.

 Best interests of the child.
 Full-time custody.
 Half-time custody.
 The terminology can be confusing.
-If you are swimming in a pool of custody inquiries, now is the time to get those questions answered.
+If you're swimming in a pool of custody inquiries, now is the time to get those questions answered.
 A skilled attorney can explain the custody laws in your state; find a family law attorney experienced in child custody matters at FindLaw's attorney directory.